hallavad/AOC2020/README.md

 ## Day 2
 Todays puzzle was mostly about processing the input data.
 Which was easily done by splitting on key characters.
 The difference between part a and b was minor and the only difference is that it's sovled with two different but still similar if-statements.

-As a little bit more of a challenge i did an alternate solution where i mostly used iterators passed by map and filter.
+As a little bit more of a challenge i did an alternate solution where i mostly used iterators.
 While creating it i didn't find an easy way to copy the iterator after data processing so i instead combined them in to single map and reduce and separated them afterwards.
 This solution should be more efficient since it only goes through the whole puzzle set once for both solution and to process the data.